Associate MEMBERS

 Elected as the representative for contract staff on the Council of the Department of Science and Education at the University of Montpellier

-His work is all based on ethnographic research.
-It focuses on institutional care systems that balance security with support (social and educational), serving populations described as both “dangerous” and “vulnerable.”
+All of his work is based on ethnographic research.
+It focuses on institutional care that balances security with (social and educational) support, aimed at populations described as both “dangerous” and “vulnerable.”

 Keywords:ethnography; vulnerabilities; institutions; family caregivers; spatialities; at-risk youth; volunteerism; public policy